plioi/plioi.github.io/_posts/2013-02-07-composable-operations.md

 Parsley can recognize patterns not unlike those recognized by regexes.
 When working with regexes, we're constantly composing three fundamental operations: repetition, choice, and sequence.

 With **repetition**, we say, "I've got this regex here, and I want it to be repeated."
-The regex "A" recognizes a single letter "A", and we can produce a more interesting regex "A*" to recognize zero-or-more As, or "A+" to recognize one-or-more As.
-A more complex pattern like "(A+B+)" can likewise be made more interesting via repetition: "(A+B+)*" which recognizes zero-or-more occurrences of As-followed-by-Bs.
+The regex `"A"` recognizes a single letter `"A"`, and we can produce a more interesting regex `"A*"` to recognize zero-or-more As, or `"A+"` to recognize one-or-more As.
+A more complex pattern like `"(A+B+)"` can likewise be made more interesting via repetition: `"(A+B+)*"` which recognizes zero-or-more occurrences of As-followed-by-Bs.

 With **choice**, we can combine some small patterns into a larger one by saying, "Any one of these subpatterns could happen next."
-The regex "A|B" recognizes either an "A" or a "B".
+The regex `"A|B"` recognizes either an `"A"` or a `"B"`.

 With **sequence**, we can combine some small patterns into a larger one by saying, "The first pattern, followed by the second, followed by the third."
-Regexes achieve this by just squishing them together in order: the regex "ABC" recognizes an A, followed by a B, followed by a C.  They all have to appear, and in that order.
+Regexes achieve this by just squishing them together in order: the regex `"ABC"` recognizes an A, followed by a B, followed by a C.  They all have to appear, and in that order.

 These three operations *compose* very well.
-The regex @"[_a-zA-Z]+[_a-zA-Z0-9]*" recognizes variable names.
+The regex `@"[_a-zA-Z]+[_a-zA-Z0-9]*"` recognizes variable names.
 We have repetition: the pattern has one-or-more leading characters and zero-or-more trailing characters.
 We have choice: each character is an underscore or a letter or a digit.
 We have sequence: to enforce that names don't start with a digit, we have a two-part sequence of leading characters *followed by* trailing characters.
 We say these operations "compose well" because:

 1. They can be applied to any pattern.
 2. Doing so takes very little code.